An article by Erik the Flutemaker

 Modesto also knows how to repair shoes and a gift of $20 came in to buy a shoe repair kit.
 He had little tools for either work.

-As to the younger son, Luis Manuel, we received a gift to begin to hire him for a few weeks to learn how to make latrines for the mercy homes.
-With a fair wage the 2 brothers can help this family break out of poverty.
-They will soon have their house in much better shape with the mercy funding, but breaking poverty is my highest goal for my neighbors down south.
+As to the younger son, Luis Manuel, we received a gift to begin to hire him to make latrines for the mercy homes.
+Also a grant came in from the Zimmer Family to build latrines and this will keep Luis working through the year.
+Breaking out of poverty is my goal for my neighbors down south.

 March 4th: We have raised funding for 3 more Mercy Beds.
 A total of 7 beds are now provided for, 46 more to go.
-(Note: by May 8th we have only 21 more to go!)
+(Note: by May 8th we have only 21 more to go!
+On June 9th we received a grant from the Zimmer Familly Foundation and all remaining beds have been provided!
+Thank you Zimmer Family!!!
+This was such a tremendous blessing!)

-March 5th: A precious donation from a builder for $1,200 will put in a water system in a village in dire need for better water in April.
-They drink the river water and have lots of parasites.
-5 villages are tuning to Christ and we want to show them practical love.
-When Carlos came to bring them food, he also brought soap.
+March 5th: A precious donation came in to put in a water system in a village in dire need for better water in April.
+The water will benefit 88 families who drink the river water and many are sick with parasites.
+5 villages are tuning to Christ and we want to show them practical love by pulling down good water from the hills above.
+On one visit, when Carlos came to bring them food, he also brought soap.
 The women went to the river to wash their family clothes and their family sat naked in their homes.
 As they had no other clothing to wear.
-A donation of $1,000 to buy clothing at the Free Zone would buy a lot of clothing.

 March 5th: Pastor Carlos shares his dream concerning the Mercy Ministry.